| |

 Britain, features actors dressed as brides of Isil fighters taking selfies and showing off suicide belts.
 The Telegraph then listed a few politically correct whinges lifted from social media with none being from campaign groups or politicians etc.

 Update: Why shouldn't we mock female jihadists?
-7th January 2017 See article
+7th January 2017 See article from

-from ibtimes.co.uk by Sara Khan, director of the counter-extremism and women's rights organisation Inspire The short trailer provides a taste of not only the dry wit and sarcasm we Brits are well known for, but also provides
+ibtimes.co.uk by Sara Khan, director of the counter-extremism and women's rights organisation Inspire The short trailer provides a taste of not only the dry wit and sarcasm we Brits are well known for, but also provides the

-the viewer a window into the ridiculous and absurd rationale of some of the women who chose to leave the UK for the murderous death cult.
-As someone who has studied some of these female supporters and Isis' ideology on women, it
+viewer a window into the ridiculous and absurd rationale of some of the women who chose to leave the UK for the murderous death cult.
+As someone who has studied some of these female supporters and Isis' ideology on women, it was

-article from chortle.co.uk
+2017See article from chortle.co.uk

 TV censor Ofcom has inevitably decided not to launch an investigation into the satirical BBC sketch that featured The Real Housewives Of ISIS.
 In the end, 55 viewers complained to Ofcom, which today announced it had assessed the complaints,